 There are numerous e-commerce platforms available.
-The most popular ones are Amazon, Etsy, Shopify, and the like.
+Amazon, Etsy, Shopify, and the like are the most popular.
 You can also have a web development team make you a custom website and storefront if you want something unique for your business.
-There are pros and cons to every platform, so consider your business’ needs before deciding which platform is best for you.
+Every platform has pros and cons, so consider your business needs before deciding which platform is best for you.

-While it’s less costly than having a physical store, you will still shell out a considerable amount of money for an online store.
-You need to pay for the website domain, website development, and for your online store’s yearly maintenance.
+While it’s less costly than having a physical store, you will still save considerable money for an online store.
+You must pay for the website domain, website development, and yearly online store maintenance.

 E-Commerce Laws and Regulations

 Businesses can use their customers’ data for research and marketing purposes.
 There are also limits to where, how, and when they can use it.
-Laws give customers control over their data — name, address, phone numbers, internet activity, and the like.
-Pieces of legislation to take note of are the California Consumer Privacy Act and General Data Protection Regulation (for EU-member countries).
+Laws give customers control over their data — name, address, phone numbers, internet activity, etc. The California Consumer Privacy Act and General Data Protection Regulation (for EU member countries) are legislation to note.